dgamboa/writing-stage/wallet-tutorial-text.md

 Let's pretend that banks actually use those signatures to validate that you actually signed the check and it's not someone else forging your signature (spoiler alert: they don't for the most part).
 The blockchain model of transferring funds is pretty similar.
 You need a way to sign the transaction so the network can confirm it as valid and change the balances of the corresponding accounts.

 The concept of cryptographic signing is fascinating, but well beyond the scope of this tutorial.
-We'll provide [additional resources](#additional-resources) at the end if you want to explore it more, but recall from [Box 2.x]() that your keys, along with hashing algorithms and a one-way function, are designed for this very purpose.
+We'll provide [additional resources](#additional-resources) at the end if you want to explore it more, but recall that your keys, along with hashing algorithms and a one-way function, are designed for this very purpose.

 With those building blocks in mind, we're ready to search the docs for a way to send and confirm a transaction.